NRS 202.595 is the Nevada law which makes it a crime to recklessly endanger others' safety. The statute states:

-On this page our Las Vegas criminal defense lawyers explain the Nevada crime of "reckless endangerment" and how we may be able to fight these kinds of charges.
-If you've been arrested, don't hesitate to call us at 702-DEFENSE (702-333-3673) to discuss your case for free.
+On this page, our Las Vegas criminal defense lawyers explain the Nevada crime of "reckless endangerment" under NRS 202.595 and how we may be able to fight these kinds of charges.

 The legal definition of reckless endangerment in Nevada applies when someone allegedly "neglects any duty imposed by law in willful or wanton disregard of the safety of persons or property."
 Common situations where people may find themselves arrested for reckless endangerment in Las Vegas include: